 There are multiple types of foster care Arizona provides to children in care.
 Depending on your experience, skill level, and family dynamics, you will have to choose which service type is right for you and your family.
 A regular or family foster home is a family that provides everyday care for a child who cannot be cared for in her own home.
 As with all foster homes, this family takes in a foster child, sometimes on a moment’s notice, and makes her a part of their own family until she is returned to her family.
 A respite provider gives a regular foster home a break anywhere from a couple of hours to a weekend or up to two weeks so that the foster family can take a needed break or tend to a family emergency.
 Becoming a respite foster parent is a good way to start the foster care journey.

 A kinship home is a home that is related to the child, and therefore has a familiarity with the child already.
-Kinship foster homes may be grandparents, cousins, uncles, aunts, or older siblings.
-A fictive foster parent is someone within the community that is already familiar with the child, as in a teacher, a youth pastor, a neighbor, or good friend.
+Kinship foster homes maybe grandparents, cousins, uncles, aunts, or older siblings.
+A fictive foster parent is someone within the community that is already familiar with the child, as in a teacher, a youth pastor, a neighbor, or a good friend.
 They may not be related, but they know the child enough to make a good transition.

 This next set of service types require extra training, monitoring, and supervision due to the intense special needs of the children they care for.
 A therapeutic (HCTC) foster home cares for children who have behavioral needs that require 1:1 care.
-A child development home (CDH) cares for children with developmental disabilities such as Down syndrome, epilepsy, autism, etc. There are also foster homes that are in need of youth coming out of the juvenile justice system.
+A child development home (CDH) cares for children with developmental disabilities such as Down syndrome, epilepsy, autism, etc. There are also foster homes that need youth coming out of the juvenile justice system.
 Not all of these service types may be for you, but the more experience you gain and the more success you gain, the more confident you will become.

 Entering foster care in Arizona, applicants who wish to provide services must first become licensed with the state of Arizona.
 The agency that governs foster care licensing is called the Office of Licensing and Regulation (OLR), which is a department within the Department of Child Services (DCS).
 The entire licensing process takes about four to seven months, depending on how much paperwork is required for your family.
 Why does it take so long?
 Think of it this way: if you were unable to take care of your child, wouldn’t you want to know as much as you could so that you would know that your child was in the safest home possible?